skeswa/denim/README.md

 > sequence expression evaluation.

-The quoted description can be a bit difficult to fully understand, but it basically boils down to a simple mantra: in Esper, almost everything, including control flow like `if...else`, is an "expression" can be used like a value.
+The quoted description can be a bit difficult to fully understand, but it basically boils down to a simple mantra: in Denim, almost everything, including control flow like `if...else`, is an "expression" can be used like a value.
 Expressions can be terminated, and their values contained, by capping them with a `;` character.
 Loosely, a terminated expression _is_ a "statement".

-Perhaps the best way to visualize this is to demonstrate an example involving `if...else`, Esper's simplest branching control flow expression.
+Perhaps the best way to visualize this is to demonstrate an example involving `if...else`, Denim's simplest branching control flow expression.

 ```rust
 // Pretend that `some_random_int` is defined elsewhere and is a randomly